flutter/website/faq.md

 we encourage you to email our mailing list:
 [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com).

-## Can I access native services and APIs like sensors and local storage?
+## Can I access platform services and APIs like sensors and local storage?

 Yes.
 Flutter gives developers out-of-the-box access to _some_ platform-specific services and APIs from the operating system.
 However, we want to avoid the